WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/email-week-one.md

 ## Goals for the week

-1. Read the onboarding documentation
+1. Read the onboarding documentation (see below) and ensure you understand the "whys" behind the high-level context and the potential high-level tasks.
+This is the most important goal for your first week.
 2. Setup Workday (if available) based off the information in [the Onboarding onto the Internship program FAQ](https://wehi-researchcomputing.github.io/faq#onboarding-onto-the-internship-program-workday)
 3. Reach out to your fellow student interns and supervisors to organise the weekly project meetings for the whole of your internship.
 Your supervisor can then create a weekly calendar invite on your behalf.
 4. Schedule two regular co-working sessions per week with your fellow student interns, without supervisors.
 These can be used so you can work together.
 The second co-working session should be co-ordinated with your sister project.
 A sister project is a project that is working on a similar set of technology to you that you would regularly talk to.
-5. Setup your WEHI email and email Rowland the details so he can add them to his list
 6. Add your WEHI email to the Sharepoint/Teams "WEHI-wide student intern group" by following the ["How do I get access to the WEHI-wide student intern group using my WEHI email address?"](faq#how-do-i-get-access-to-the-wehi-wide-student-intern-group-using-my-wehi-email-address) FAQ
 7. Read [the Social Media Policy for student interns](social_media_policy).